kraglalbert/COMP251_Winter2019/notes/1_Divide_And_Conquer.tex.md

 **Problem:** *Given a sorted list and a target value $k​$, return the index of $k​$ in the sorted list or $-1​$ if it is not in the list.*

 This algorithm can be done fairly simply with a ternary oracle, but it can also be done with a binary oracle.
-I will assume the typical implementation where we have a ternary oracle that compares two elements $x​$ and $y​$ and tells us if $x < y​$, $x = y​$ or $x > y​$.
+I will assume the typical implementation where we have a ternary oracle that compares two elements $x$ and $y$ and tells us if $x < y$, $x = y$ or $x > y$.

 **Solution:**